Where are you located in San Francisco?

-Over 90 per cent of freshmen and approximately 40 per cent of all undergraduate students live on campus.
-For more information visit the Office of Residence Life.
+Over 90 percent of freshmen and approximately 40 percent of all undergraduate students live on campus.
+For more information, visit the Office of Residence Life.

-Are Freshmen guaranteed housing?
+Are undergraduates guaranteed housing?

-Starting in the fall of 2011, all new undergraduate students admitted with 40 or fewer transfer credits will be required to live on campus for their first two semesters of enrollment at USF (exemptions may be granted).
+All new undergraduate students admitted with 40 or fewer transfer credits will be required to live on campus for their first two semesters of enrollment at USF (exemptions may be granted).

 How safe is the campus?

-The campus is very safe.
 The University of San Francisco's Department of Public Safety patrols the campus and the area surrounding the campus 24 hours a day.

 Do students stay on campus during the weekends?

-Are there merit scholarships?
 What are University Scholars?

 Is there another scholarship if I do not meet these requirements?

-Do you have a good job placement rate after graduation?
+Do you have job placement assistance?